Radiomaster GX12 |

 OLED monochrome display |

-The display itself is small and resolution is just 128*64, so any programming is best done using EdgeTX Companion.
+The display itself is small and low resolution (128*64). so any programming is best done using EdgeTX Companion.

-The antennas are short and rigid and may be folded flush when not in use - just like the antenna on the the Zorro.
+The antennas are short and are folded flush when not in use - like the antenna on the Zorro.

 Configurable buttons